aclemons/emailrelay/doc/developer.rst

 between objects (not to be confused with operating system signals).
 The slot/signal implementation has been simplified compared to Qt or boost by not supporting signal multicasting, so each signal connects to no more than one slot.
-The implementation now uses std::function.
+The implementation is now a thin wrapper over std::function.

 The synchronous slot/signal pattern needs some care when when the signalling object gets destructed as a side-effect of raising a signal, and that situation